Inhaler: Soft mist inhalers

-If inhaler is used everyday, the inhaler usually has to be primed the first time using a new cartridge, but it may need to be primed again if it has not been used in multiple days.
+If the inhaler is used every day, it usually has to be primed the first time using a new cartridge, and it may need to be primed again if it has not been used in multiple days.

 After use

-If using inhaled corticosteroids, rinse mouth out directly after use of inhaler.
-This helps to prevent infection.
+If using inhaled corticosteroids, one should wash the mouth out directly after use of an inhaler.
+This helps to prevent mouth infections that can occur due to immunosuppressant effects of corticosteroids.